 This can be an expensive and time-consuming compliance exercise.

 There is another solution, however: Engage a Global PEO to hire your workforce in the UK.
 A Global PEO can recruit, hire and manage payroll for UK staff, in full compliance with UK law.

 Engaging a Global PEO can negate the need to incorporate in the UK when seeking to do business there as it is the Global PEO, rather than the EU client enterprise, that is employing the local UK workforce.

 Prior to Brexit, freedom of movement meant that, generally, EU businesses and their employees could travel to the UK without the need for visas or work permits.
 Now, in most cases, visas are required for conducting business on a longer-term basis in the UK.

 In addition, engaging employees from the UK will generally involve using the new ‘skilled worker‘ visa process.

 Global PEOs, as global mobility specialists, can ensure that your business has all the necessary visas and permits to operate in the UK.

 Some EU enterprises may be tempted to engage contractors in the UK to carry out business on their behalf, rather than setting up an entity in the UK.
 This creates significant compliance risks.
+A Global PEO can provide compliance advice specific to your situation.
 Aside from the general compliance risks associated with operating in another legal system (such as having legally enforceable contracts in place), specific risks to UK contracting include: